 At the time, I didn’t realize the significance of this loss.
 And people didn’t and don’t really talk about it much.
 I wonder why this is.

 Do they think we won’t notice when they’re gone?

 This whole nipple loss thing is another huge reason breast reconstruction is no boob job, not even close.

 And just for the record, my breast reconstruction did include nipple reconstruction too.
 I plan to write a follow-up post sometime on the state of my reconstruction project.
 But for now, I’ll just state the obvious; breast reconstruction only reconstructs breasts.
-Nipple reconstruction only reconstructs nipples and in my case, not very successfully.
-Neither can reconstruct sensation – another pretty darn important piece of information that often is not discussed during consultations.
+Nipple reconstruction reconstructs nipples and in my case, not very successfully.
+Neither reconstruct sensation–another pretty darn important piece of information that often is not discussed during consultations.

 When a woman gives up her breasts and her nipples, it’s sometimes a bigger deal than even she realizes at the time.

 I always knew I’d miss my breasts when they were amputated, but missing my nipples so much caught me a little bit by surprise.
 Sometimes, it still does.

 I am grateful I had the option to choose reconstruction, but I do miss my original parts.
 A lot.